COVID: Germany extends lockdown until March | DW | 10.02.2021

 Leaders of Germany's 16 states and the federal government have agreed to extend lockdown measures until at least March 7.
 However, schools and hairdressers can open earlier.

-The German federal government and state leaders agreed on Wednesday to extend a nationwide lockdown beyond February 14 to March 7.
+The German federal government and state leaders agreed on Wednesday to extend a nationwide lockdown to March 7, beyond the previous February 14 deadline.

 While overall infection numbers in the country are declining, concern is high over cases of the new variants.